nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### Deleting a person: `delete person`

+Alas, you are done with the project and will no longer be working with this classmate of yours.
+Not to worry, you can delete their contact details easily with `delete person`!
+First, identify the index number of your classmate in the [persons section](#persons-section).
+If you are not able to find their name visibly, refer to [find command](#finding-a-person-find-person) on how you can find your classmate easily.
+Next, key in `delete person <INDEX_NUMBER>` to remove them from TruthTable.

-Deletes the specified person from TruthTable.
+The `delete person` command allows you to delete the specified person from TruthTable.
 The person deleted will be removed from the [persons section](#persons-section) as seen in the image below.
+Let us run through how to delete a person.

+Suppose you will never work with your classmate Alex Yeoh.
+Identify the index number of `Alex Yeoh` in the application (1 in the image below).
+Enter the command

+`delete person 1`

+If done successfully, you should the person `Alex Yeoh` removed under the [persons section](#persons-section).

+Unable to find a person you are looking for?
+Please check that you have added the person into TruthTable!
+Refer to the above [add person command](#creating-a-new-person-add-person) to add a new person into TruthTable.

+If you are still unsure, please enter `delete person -h` and our application will give you a comprehensive guide on how to use this command.

+If you want to know more about the details of the command, please refer to the format and table directly below.

+If you want more examples usages, please see the examples below.

 ![Delete Person Example](images/DeletePersonExample.png)